 The beach in Sanur is not very attractive and the sea is almost always agitated- and not at all clean and transparent – but there is a hive of activity along the edge of the paved street.
-This is not large enough to accommodate the traffic of pedestrian, bikes and scooters, but it is pleasantly sheltered by Palm trees and verandas of the beach warung.
+This is not large enough to accommodate the traffic of pedestrians, bikes and scooters, but it is pleasantly sheltered by Palm trees and verandas of the beach Warung.

 The easiest way to visit the area around is hiring a car with a driver.
-Highly recommended.
+I highly recommended this!
 We totally loved Toti, a talkative Italian speaking man.

 His balinese name is actually Katut which is the name given to the 4th born of the 4th casta.

-Sukun Bali Cottages – little piece of balinese heaven where the fragrance of frangipani is overwhelming.
+Sukun Bali Cottages – a slice of Balinese heaven where the fragrance of frangipani is overwhelming.
 In the morning and in the evening the almost bare trees are shaken and a rain of flowers covers the lawn.
-Gentle ladies with ever smiling faces collect them as part of the offering for the shrine in the garden.
+Gentle ladies with ever smiling faces collect the flowers as part of the offering for the shrine.

 Where we ate

-Cafe Massimo, run by an AUS expat serves freshly prepare organic balinese and western dishes.
+Cafe Massimo, run by an AUS expat serves freshly prepared organic Balinese and western dishes.

-Taxi the best and reliable service Blue Bird Taxi.
+The best and reliable taxi service is Blue Bird Taxi.

-if you like shopping and eating, especially organic, this is the place.
+If you like shopping and eating, especially organic, this is the place for you!

-the downside is that by taxi it takes 1 hour to get from the bottom to the top of the Monkey Valley Rd.
-One way.
+The downside is that by taxi it takes 1 hour to get from the bottom to the top of the Monkey Valley Rd.
+It’s only one way.